langurmonkey/gaiasky/README.md

 $  ./gaiasky
 ```

-On Windows, you can do:
+On Windows, open PowerShell, make sure your `$JAVA_HOME` environment variable points to a valid JDK11+ installation, and run:

 ```
 .\gradlew.bat core:run